History & Heritage

 The family values behind barkers

 Barkers is a family department store and Northallerton institution with a fascinating history that dates back to 1882.
-Here are some of the fondest memories of Guy Barker, Director and great-grandson of founder William Barker.
+Here are some of the key events of the business, and the story of its evolution over the last 140 years.

 William Barker was one of 14 brothers and sisters, growing up on his family’s farm in East Cowton.
 The farm could not afford to support every boy, so an apprenticeship elsewhere was sought for William.
 On 11th January 1882, at the age of 14 William was apprenticed to John Oxendale to work in his drapery shop, which became the store that Barkers is today on Northallerton High Street.
 William remained faithful to John Oxendale, becoming his longest serving and most senior assistant.
 He became a partner in the business which became Oxendale & Barker from 7 September 1907, and eventually bought out the remaining Oxenadale family on 1 October 1918.

 One of the store’s specialities was fabrics- dress fabrics, hessians, shirtings, tweeds, cottons, linens, sheeting, blanket wools and brush braids, which protected the hem of ladies’ long skirts as they walked around town.
 The store expanded by doubling its High Street frontage, acquiring the former Boston’s grocery store next door around 1937.
 William’s son Leslie was now heavily involved in the store, taking a particular interest in men’s outfitting.
 The shop no longer employed its own tailors, so after a customer’s measurements were taken and a cloth was chosen, a length was cut on site and taken by rail from Northallerton to Leeds to be made into a suit and returned the following week.

 During the 1950’s the store multiplied its floor space fivefold by clearing the old Rows behind the store and extending backwards.
 Extending 300 feet front to back, it became the largest store in any similar sized town in the country.